How to Run a Charity Auction: Step by Step Guide

 Data and benchmarks

-Momentive and GiveSmart analyzed data from millions of bids.
-They found that March, April, and November are strong months for auctions.
-Travel and experiences get lots of bids.
-Sports and arts items often sell for higher prices.
+CharityAuctions.com has tracked auction performance across 50,000+ organizations since 2007.
+Platform data shows that March, April, and November are strong months for charity auctions.
+Travel and experience items get the most bids.
+Sports, arts, and priceless experience items often get higher final prices.

 Tips for schools and PTAs